Emotions You Might Experience During Divorce

 Changing is a matter of conscious choice, desire, effort, and commitment to oneself.
 You have two choices: You can remain stuck in your pain, or you can do the challenging work that it takes to move forward.
 There are four steps in learning how to come to terms with your divorce:

 - Take responsibility for your actions and own your own mistakes.

 - Practice mindfulness and gratitude.

 - Take advantage of the opportunity for a new beginning.

 Through these steps, you will learn to let go of the negative emotions of anger, blame, resentment, and regret.
 This practice will allow you the freedom to move forward in creating a life based on your curiosities and values.

 A Divorce Coach will guide you through self-help activities and teach you skills to overcome obstacles so that you feel empowered to move through your divorce.

 Embracing the Single Life:

-This stage will be the beginning of a new journey towards finding personal fulfillment and happiness.
+This stage will help you begin a new journey towards finding personal fulfilment and happiness.
 Take this time as an opportunity to learn valuable lessons and to improve yourself.
 Nurture what you are grateful for, give time to your children and other loved ones, reconnect with family and friends, explore new possibilities, and reinvest in yourself.